prazivi/CryptoTracker/Readme.md

-# CryptoTracker App
+<h1 align="center">CryptoTracker App</h1>

-CryptoTracker is a web application that allows users to track and monitor cryptocurrency data.
-It provides various features such as comparison tools, interactive graphs, and a user-friendly dashboard to visualize crypto data.
+<p align="center">CryptoTracker is a web application that allows users to track and monitor cryptocurrency data.
+It provides various features such as comparison tools, interactive graphs, and a user-friendly dashboard to visualize crypto data.</p>

-## Key Features
+## Project Snips

-### Home Page
+### 🏡 Home Page

 ![Home Page](https://github.com/prazivi/CryptoTracker/blob/master/snapshots/Home.png)

 The Home Page serves as the landing page of the CryptoTracker app.
 It offers a brief introduction to the app's features and provides easy navigation to different sections of the application.

 ### Dashboard

 ![Dashboard 1](https://github.com/prazivi/CryptoTracker/blob/master/snapshots/Dashboard-1.png)